A complete guide to living in Egypt — including Cairo, Dahab, Upper Egypt and the Sinai Peninsula.

 Don’t travel alone at night time if you’re a woman, for example, dress appropriately, don’t count your big bundle of bills in public, and stay out of dark parts of the city if you have no reason to be there.

 Women are almost guaranteed to be harassed, which is usually verbal propositioning.
 Egypt is notoriously bad for harassment of women, even by Middle Eastern standards.
-It’s usually just talk.
+It’s usually verbal harassment that rarely proceeds further.
 Anecdotally, from people we spoke to, if you confront men who harass you they are embarrassed and go away.
 But it’s still exhausting for women.

 Egyptians like to stay up late, so there are transport options until after midnight.

 Yes, there are occasional terrorist attacks, e.g. against bus tour groups visiting the Pyramids in recent months.
 If this concerns you, then you shouldn’t go.
 However, it’s unlikely this will happen, statistically, compared to something like a traffic accident (especially in Cairo).

 We have more detail on this in our guide to what to wear (as a woman) in Cairo.
 It depends a lot on what region you’re in.

 Generally, men should cover their legs and shoulders.
 You can wear shorts in the hotter months, especially if you’re in more touristy areas like Luxor.
 It’s just less commonly done by the local population.